bigyanse/system-design/60DaysofLearning.md

         - Mobile Friendly: with major users being in desktop
     - Do we need mobile app?
         - Focus on what type of sevice is to be provided, maybe it needs mobile rather than opening web everytime for completing it
-        - Do users use you service through mobile more?
+        - Do users use our service through mobile more?
 Study other similar business analytics
 - Responsive Interface
     - Since there are different devices with different screen sizes like android, ios, desktop, TVs, etc, we need responsive interface to run across all devices which would lower development cost
 - Types of Mobile Apps